jgrossi/jgrossi.github.io/_posts/2014-04-26-working-with-laravel-4-and-wordpress-together.markdown

 layout: post
 status: publish
 published: true
-title: Working with Laravel 4 and Wordpress together
+title: Working with Laravel 4 or 5 and Wordpress together
 excerpt: |+
   Currently I am working on a project where I had to make some choices about technologies and how work with them together.
 First this project will be developed using Wordpress only.
 It's a College Group site, where we had to work with 13 schools around the world and each one must has the control of your own content.